openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 generates code that may be called by either the trusted or the untrusted side to transparently communicate with the other side.

-Under the `Trusted` folder there is a single `SampleTA.c` file.
+Under the `enclave` folder there is a single `SampleTA.c` file.
 This file contains all the TA's functionality.
 Note how there is no TEE-specific code: nothing is specific to either Intel SGX or ARM TrustZone, these details are taken care of by the SDK.